 Cherry wood looks great to start, but they really start to shine over time after they have gotten some wear.
 They start as a light brown and start to turn darker year after year.
 Even the grain pattern is attractive and not disruptive, so you won’t necessarily need a tablecloth.

-One thing to keep in mind before using cherry wood for your dining room tables is that it is considered a softer type than some of the others we have on our list.
+One thing to keep in mind before using cherry wood for your dining room tables is that it is considered a softer type than some of the others we have on my list.
 It rates at 950 on the Janka scale.

 2. Maple